ordinarysoftware/ordinarysoftware/README.md

-# 🔭⚡ Hi there! 👋 I'm Nurmuhammad
+# ⚡ Hi there! 👋 I'm Nurmuhammad

-Student in Jacobs University of Bremen, Computer Science
+👨‍💻 Computer Science Student at Constructor University Bremen(formerly Jacobs University of Bremen) 🌟 Passionate about coding, problem-solving, and open source 🚀 Exploring the world of software development

+🔭 Currently learning and working on web development, machine learning, and data science projects 📚 Seeking to expand my knowledge in algorithms and data structures 💡 Open to collaborating and contributing to exciting projects
 ---
 ### 🧰 Languages and Tools